 The first step toward lessening gas is learning what causes it.
 Most intestinal gas in healthy people results from bacterial fermentation in the colon.
 Complex carbohydrates are the cause of the rectal gas we pass.
 These include certain sugars, starch, and fiber.

 A normal diet contains a lot of carbohydrates that aren't digested by enzymes in the small intestine.
 Instead, they are dumped into the colon.
-Carbohydrates end up in the colon everyday, where they're digested by bacteria.
+These carbohydrates end up in the colon everyday, where they're digested by bacteria.
 This fermentation by bacteria gives off gas.

 The meanest gas-producing carbohydrates, raffinose and stachyose, are found in beans.
 These include kidney beans, lima beans, black beans, navy beans, and soybeans.

 Lactose, which is found mostly in milk and dairy products, can also cause excess gas in some people.
 People who do not have enough of the enzyme lactase, which digests lactose, experience gas.
 This condition, known as lactose intolerance, is much more common among people of Asian, Native American, and African decent, than among people of European decent.

 The sugars fructose and sorbitol are also gas producers of the carbohydrate clan.
 Fructose is found in many fruits and vegetables.
 Sorbitol is found in fruits, including apples, peaches, and pears.
 Sorbitol is also an artificial sweetener commonly used in sugar-free food products and candy.

 Aside from sugars, starch and fiber camp out in the colon too.
 Starches include potatoes, pasta, and rice.
 (Rice does not lead to gas, though.)
 Soluble fiber found in oat bran, beans, peas, and most fruits can also give off gas.

 You probably knew that eating food causes gas, but what about eating air?
 Air swallowing is one of the most common causes of gas, and it can be caused by eating quickly and taking in large amounts of air.